AlexIoannides/kubernetes-mlops/README.md

 kubectl config set-context $(kubectl config current-context) --namespace=seldon
 ```

+### Deploying a ML Component with Seldon-Core via Ksonnet

-We now need to define our Seldon ML deployment using Seldon's Ksonnet templates, using the same workflow as we did for the Ksonnet deployment of our simple ML model scoring service.
+We now move on to deploying our Seldon compatible ML component and creating a service from it.
+To achieve this, we will [deploy Seldon-Core using KSonnet](https://github.com/SeldonIO/seldon-core/blob/master/docs/install.md#with-ksonnet).
+We will define our Seldon ML deployment using Seldon's Ksonnet templates, using the same workflow as we did for the Ksonnet deployment of our simple ML model scoring service.
 We start by initialising a new Ksonnet application,

 ```bash
 ks init seldon-ksonnet-ml-score-app --api-spec=version:v1.8.0